 Consistent with our direct regression approach and the findings in Knowles, Persico, and Todd (2001), and Anwar and Fang (2006), we fail to reject the null of no discrimination.
-The data are displayed in Table 8.
-For white officers, the probability that a white suspect who is involved in officer-involved shooting has a weapon is 85.1% percent.
-The equivalent probability for blacks is 81%.
+The data are displayed in Table 6.
+For white officers, the probability that a white suspect who is involved in officer-involved shooting has a weapon is 84.2%.
+The equivalent probability for blacks is 80.9%.
 A difference of 4%, which is not statistically significant.
-For black officers, the probability that a white suspect who is involved in an officer-involved shooting has a weapon is surprisingly lower, 62.5%.
-The equivalent probability for black suspects is 74%.
+For black officers, the probability that a white suspect who is involved in an officer-involved shooting has a weapon is surprisingly lower, 57.1%.
+The equivalent probability for black suspects is 73.0%.
 The only statistically significant differences by race demonstrate that black officers are more likely to shoot unarmed whites, relative to white officers.